 - Customised learning plan and objectives

 Many of the most successful organisations have automated their onboarding programmes to streamline their talent acquisition initiatives and increase their return on-investment.
 The software used to automate onboarding programmes helps to reduce costs, while improving employee retention and productivity in the long run.

-For example, an automated onboarding program also eliminates reliance on paper documents.
-Automated onboarding program take advantage of an onboarding portal, a comprehensive and easily accessible location to store the documents necessary for the entire onboarding process.
+For example, an automated onboarding programme also eliminates reliance on paper documents.
+Automated onboarding programme take advantage of an onboarding portal, a comprehensive and easily accessible location to store the documents necessary for the entire onboarding process.
 This gives new hires the opportunity to access information when they need it, placing critical documents at their fingertips even before their first day of work.

 In addition to this, automated onboarding programmes provide companies with many qualitative benefits, such as: